lthuo/pdsnd_github/README.md

 ### Project Title
 _Explore US Bikeshare Data_

-### Description
+### Project Description
-Describe what your project is about and what it does
+In this project, Python is used to explore data related to a bikeshare system for three major cities in the United States - **Chicago**, **New York City** and **Washington** towards uncovering the bike usage patterns in these cities.

 ### Files used
 Include the files used